 - Demonstrate a minimum personal investment in the business showing that you are investing in the start-up of your business, and

 - Plan to work a minimum of 35 hours per week in your business.
 Or, for PWD/ PPMB, plan to work a minimum 20 hours per week.

 *An underemployed worker works on average, 20 hours or less per week.
 For clarification on underemployed status please contact your local WorkBC Service Centre.

 **If you live outside Central Kootenay, contact your local Community Futures office to see if they offer the Self Employment Program.
-Three are Community Futures offices in Trail, Grand Forks, Revelstoke, Cranbrook, and across British Columbia.
+Three are Community Futures offices in Trail, Grand Forks, and Revelstoke, across British Columbia.